 Babies First!

 LPHA must designate a staff member as its Babies First!
-Supervisor.
+Supervisor or Babies First!
+Lead to fulfill the duties described in the Babies First!
+Program Guidance provided by the Maternal and Child Health Section.

 Babies First!
 Services must be delivered by or under the direction of a RN/PHN.
 Minimum required staffing is .5 FTE RN/PHN with a required minimum caseload of 20.
 RN/PHN BSN staff are preferred but not required.